 Australia doesn’t need excavation.
 It has above-ground abundance, natural and social.

 Building requires the concrete and the handshake.
-The spreadsheet says Australia.
+The formula says Australia.
 So does my gut.
-Six months there wasn’t a vacation – it was a stress test, and the place passed.
+Seven months there wasn’t a vacation – it was a stress test, and the place passed.

 Part of me thinks betting on Europe is romantic nonsense – a story you tell yourself to avoid admitting you don’t want to leave.
 The continent had its run.
 The future is being built elsewhere.